Updated April 202618 min read

 Can I use a virtual office address for my HCSSA license?

 No. You must have a physical commercial location where files are stored.
-Shared spaces like WeWork or Regis are allowed only if you have a private, lockable office within them.
+Shared office facilities like Regus are allowed only if you have a dedicated, private, lockable office within them.
+Open coworking desks and virtual mailbox memberships will not pass survey.

 How long does the NPI number take to get?